 Installed before the supply manifold, cooling water is displaced by shop air, eliminating the need to drain each cooling water line individually.
 SWAP Valve is a simple, manually selectable device that supplies cooling water to the mold during processing or air to purge the water from the mold, cooling lines, Supply and Return manifolds before tool change.

-Reinforced Molded Body with Stainless Steel Disc (1-inch) shown on left
+Reinforced Molded Body with Stainless Steel Disc (1-inch) left

-Original Brass Body with Stainless Steel Disc (1 and 2-inch) shown on far right
+Original Brass Body with Stainless Steel Disc (1 and 2-inch) right

 The 3-position shear valve is a proven design.
 The valve selector handle has three positions: WATER, PURGE and VENT.
 A check valve should be installed in the return line downstream from the Return manifold to prevent backflow to the mold.
 Check valves may be purchased separately.

 Tubing may be connected to the manual vent-drain port so any residual water after the purge cycle can be drained into a suitable container or floor drain.